-Arugula is an amazing source of vitamins A, C, and K. Over the years, these peppery, tart-tasting leaves have become a signature part of Italian cuisine.
+Growing arugula provides you with peppery flavor and an amazing source of vitamins A, C, and K. These tart-tasting leaves have become a signature part of cuisine.
 In a salad, bright green arugula leaves are a perfect addition for an added punch of flavor.
-And if you’re growing arugula at home, you’ll be able to have a constant supply!
+And if you grow arugula at home, you’ll have a constant supply!

-It’s a fascinating plant, and we think you’ll love growing and consuming these greens!
+It’s a fascinating plant; you’ll love growing and consuming these salad greens!

 - Neem Bliss 100% Cold Pressed Neem Oil

 |Common Name(s)||Garden rocket, rocket salad, rugula, colewort, rucola, roquette|

 |Light||Full sun to partial shade|